kwilkos/cxf/distribution/src/main/release/samples/soap_header/README.txt

 Build the war file with the command:

   ant war

-The war file will be included in the directory samples/soap_header/build/war.
-Simply copy the war file into the servlet container's deployment directory.
-For example, with Tomcat copy the war file into the directory
+Preparing deploy to APACHE TOMCAT

+* set CATALINA_HOME environment to your TOMCAT home directory
+* Copied all jars (EXCEPT cxf-integration-jbi* jars)  from CXF_HOME/lib to <CATALINA_HOME>/shared/lib

+Deploy the war file into APACHE TOMCAT with the commond:

+  ant deploy -Dtomcat=true

-<installationDirectory>/webapps.
-The servlet container will
-extract the war and deploy the application.
+The servlet container will extract the war and deploy the application.

-Make sure you have already copied all jars (except cxf-integration-* jars) from CXF_HOME/lib to <TomcatInstallationDirectory>/shared/lib

 Using ant, run the client application with the command: